sbanik2/GAP-Nanoclusters/README.md

 ## 📖 Citation

-Please cite the following if you use this repository, models, or the associated parameter conversion workflows:
+Please cite the following if you use this repository, or models:

 ###  To cite the **GAP models** for elemental nanoclusters: